nginx-proxy/nginx-proxy/test2/requirements/README.md

     docker run -d -e WEB_PORTS=80 web  # will create a container running one webserver listening on port 80 docker run -d -e WEB_PORTS="80 81" web  # will create a container running two webservers, one listening on port 80 and a second one listening on port 81

-The webserver answer for two paths:
+The webserver answers on two paths:

 - `/headers`
 - `/port`